iTwin/imodel-unity-example/README.md

 * Unity 2019.1 or later
 * Node 10
 * Windows
-    * Mac OS X and Linux should work but are untested.
-Developers on these platforms will need to add the appropriate version of the [protobuf-compiler](https://developers.google.com/protocol-buffers/docs/downloads)
+    * Linux should work but is untested.
+Developers on this platform will need to add the appropriate version of the [protobuf-compiler](https://developers.google.com/protocol-buffers/docs/downloads)

 ### Setup